X16Community/x16-smc/doc/update-with-bad-bootloader-v2.md

 The first official firmware release after PR boards were shipped out was announced March 30th (r47, https://www.facebook.com/groups/CommanderX16/posts/1585423168875438/ ).
 Shortly after, many X16 users reported that the SMC stopped working after the update.
 To make the X16 usable again, they had to pop the SMC and program it with a PC and an external programmer / Arduino.
 As many users reported to have problems, users were encouraged to NOT update the SMC to avoid bricking it.

 There is a small, separate software installed on the SMC called the "Bootloader".
 This program is responsible for updating the main program of the SMC.
-Most production versions of X16 is shipped with bootloader version 2.
+Most production versions of X16 are shipped with bootloader version 2.
 Bootloader version 2 will update all of the SMC program, except the first 64 bytes, which is kept in ram.
 Once the rest of the program is updated, the SMC restarts (using a hardware watchdog and an infinite loop), in order to reset all hardware.
 Then it jumps to the bootloader again, to program the first 64 bytes from ram, and then it jumps to the main program.
 Which will power off the PSU and the machine.

-Bootloader version 2 is stable and works quite good.
+Bootloader version 2 is stable and works quite well.
 However, due to a mistake when preparing the firmware file which was used for initial programming of production boards ("x16-smc-r45.1-bootloader.hex"), an incorrect version of bootloader version 2 was used, for a significant amount of production machines.
 This incorrect bootloader does not activate the watchdog before the infinite loop.
 This causes that the machine is stuck in the bootloader, while the PSU is powered on.
 Ref https://discord.com/channels/547559626024157184/1224366756320247942/1225169489662836908 , many SMCs were loaded with 45.1.0 firmware and the corrupt bootloader.
 This exact file, with bad bootloader, is confirmed in PR00102, PR00129, PR00147 and PR00831.
 These boards failed after programming, with the same bad bootloader: PR00100 and PR00638.
 Ref the thread https://discord.com/channels/547559626024157184/1224366756320247942 .

 If the SMC is in this state, and the user attempts to fix the problem by physically disconnecting the power, the SMC will no longer be stuck in the infinite loop.
 However, when the machine starts up again after restoring power, the SMC will still jump to bootloader, and write the first 64 bytes from ram.
-However, as the SMC have lost its power in the meantime, the contents of the RAM is gone.
+However, as the SMC has lost its power in the meantime, the contents of the RAM is gone.
 Thus, the first 64 bytes of flash will be programmed with 64 random bytes.
 Which, in all likelyhood, causes the SMC to be bricked, and requires a recovery using an external programmer.

 There is another way to reset the SMC, which does not cut the power to the RAM.
-The SMC have a dedicated reset pin, which is active low.
+The SMC has a dedicated reset pin, which is active low.
 If you give a short low-pulse (GND) to this pin, the SMC will reset, and restart, jump to bootloader, and install the correct 64 bytes.

 The bootloader will not be updated when using it to update the main program.
 Thus, you have to fix it somehow, if you want to avoid using a wire every time you want to update.
 SMC version 47.2.0 and newer contains an interface to read and write bootloader flash.